-FID + SA found in Address Lookup (ALU) Table?
-Action No Learn and add FID + SA to the Address Lookup (ALU) Table Yes Update time stamp
+FID + SA Found in Address Lookup (ALU) Table?
+Action No Learn and add FID + SA to the Address Lookup (ALU) Table If the static bit is 0, the time stamp and the egress port map is updated.
+If the static bit is 1, then nothing is done.